m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  * Code that produces a value and accumulate a secondary value (often a list) should be represented as `Writer`
   * This is particularly useful for structured logging, possibly with the [treelog](https://github.com/lancewalton/treelog) library
- * Any construction that threads a secondary "state" value through should be represented as `State`
+ * If you want to thread a secondary value through a series of function calls that also need to change that secondary value, use `State`
- * Cheat sheet for validation-like code:
+ * For validation-like code:
   * Want fail-fast?
 Use `Either` (or in pre-2.12 Scala, `\/` or `Xor`)
   * Want to accumulate all failures?
 Use `Validation` and accept that you won't be able to use `for`/`yield`
   * Want to accumulate failures but still return a value in the failure case?
 Use `Writer`